GameWisp/GameWisp-Singularity-Examples/README.md

 	   }
 	}

  The ```benefits``` array contains an array of benefit-fulfillment pairs.
 The benefit object in the pair describes a single benefit for the subscriber.
-The fulfillment obejct in the pair provides information about whether or not the benefit has been fulfilled.
+The fulfillment object in the pair provides information about whether or not the benefit has been fulfilled.

  The benefit object:

- * **id**: The unique identifier for the benefit.
+ * **id**: The identifier for the benefit.
+Note that the "Premium Videos", "Early Access Videos", and "Subscriber Messaging" benefits will have the same identifier (1, 2, and 3 respectively) across GameWisp channels.
  * **delivery**: The delivery type of the benefit.
 This describes how the benefit is delivered by GameWisp.

  The delivery types are:
  - ```delivery-messaging``` - Unique to the Subscriber Messaging benefit, indicates that the benefit allows the subscriber to access messaging features for the channel.
- - ```delivery-video``` - Unique to the Early Access and Premium Video benefits.
+ - ```delivery-video``` - Unique to the Early Access and Exclusive Video benefits.
 Indicates that the user can view early access and/or premium videos for the channel on GameWisp.
  - ```delivery-automatic``` - Indicates that the benefit's data is automatically sent to the subscriber upon subscription.
  - ```delivery-personal``` - Indicates that the channel must do something specific to this subscriber in order to fulfill the benefit.
 For example, providing channel currency.
 This is likely the benefit delivery type of most importance for bots and other applications that generally want to automate some action for a specific user.
  - ```delivery-personal-input``` - Indicates that the channel must do something specific to this subscriber, but some input is required by the subscriber.
 This input is collected on GameWisp, typically after this event has been sent.